Probate Q&A Series

 • Financial Records: Wage statements, benefits statements, and household expense records to calculate pecuniary loss.

-• Evidence of Funeral and Burial Expenses: Invoices showing the costs incurred by the estate.
+• Evidence of Funeral and Burial Expenses: Invoices showing the costs incurred.

 Conclusion and Call to Action